cedricfung/MeT/docs/index.md

 1. Blazingly fast live preview, with increment parsing.
 2. Easily sync the preview and editor whenever you scroll or click each part.
 3. Available from all popular operating systems, each stroke will be stored in database offline.
+4. Instant image uploading just in the editor, through **drag and drop**.
-4. The simple interface, I love this, thought you may like it.
+5. The simple interface, I love this, thought you may like it.

 ![snapshot](images/snapshot.png)